-Robert Llewellyn attempts to discover which of the world’s top four monotheistic religions has the most money.
-His journey takes him from Canterbury Cathedral to Vatican City and Israel, as he bids to calculate the income and assets of the Anglican Commune, the Catholic Church, Judaism and Islam.
+Robert Llewellyn’s journey takes him from Canterbury Cathedral to Vatican City and Israel, as he bids to calculate the income and assets of the Anglican Commune, the Catholic Church, Judaism and Islam.

 As an atheist, I’ve always wondered how much money the faiths keep stuffed under the mattress, says Robert Llewellyn.
 In this time of financial crisis, when billions of pounds are being coughed up to support struggling banks, Robert feels it is time to discover the financial interests of the world’s great monotheistic faiths — Anglicanism, Catholicism, Judaism and Islam.

 Robert’s first stop is Canterbury Cathedral, where he is surprised to learn that financial figures for the Church of England are readily available.
 Robert then travels to Westminster Cathedral to learn about the Catholic Church’s status in England.
 Part of the Catholic Church’s income in the UK goes to fund the Vatican, so Rome is Robert’s next destination.
 It soon becomes apparent that Vatican City is a financial black hole, and no one wants to admit how much money the Pope actually has.